PelleLille/hsl-docs/functions.rst

   .. note::

-	You can only use "a-z0-9.-" in the name and "a-z0-9-" in the legends (at most 19 characters) when using the stat function.
+	You can only use "a-z0-9.-" in the name and "a-z0-9-" in the legends (legends longer than 19 characters will be truncated on the graph page) when using the stat function.
 For example, uppercase letters are not allowed.

 .. function:: in_network(ip, network)